sahil-13399/Travel-Application-Nymble/README.md

 * Run the TravelApplication Class to check if the code is working or not

 ### Executing program
+* Run all test cases in the test package to see results of individual functions.

 * Build the program (Run the tests)
 ```